harness/backstage-plugins/plugins/harness-ci-cd/README.md

 Note: Refer to [this](./PluginConfiguation.md) page on how to get these values from your Harness account.

 By default, the plugin will take all the pipelines inside the configured Harness project and show their executions.
-However, if your service has quiet a few pipelines, you can additionally configure the pipelines as well as associated services to use for display.
+However, if your service has quiet a few pipelines, you can additionally configure the pipelines as well as associated services to show those specific execution details for the display.

 ## Other configurations